dim-gggl/pocket/docs/api.rst

 API Reference
 =============

-Complete API documentation for Pocket modules.
+Complete API documentation for Super Pocket modules.

-This page provides detailed API documentation for all public modules, classes, and functions in Pocket.
-Use this as a reference when using Pocket programmatically or extending its functionality.
+This page provides detailed API documentation for all public modules, classes, and functions in Super Pocket.
+Use this as a reference when using Super Pocket programmatically or extending its functionality.

 Core Module
 -----------